FAQ's for Voucher Holders

 When should household income or membership changes be reported?

-Any change in income or family composition must be reported to Westbrook Housing in writing within 10 days.
-To fill out income change forms and report the changes, call your program officer at 207-854-9779.
+Any change in income or family composition must be reported to Westbrook Housing in writing within 10 days of the change.
+You can provide a letter explaining the change or you may use the Income Change Form.
+If you need assistance completing the Income Change Form or have questions, call your program officer at (207) 854-9779.

 What are my obligations?

 - Report all household income and assets and changes in household members.

 - Permit inspection of your home after reasonable notice.

 - Give Westbrook Housing and the owner at least 30 days written notice, if you plan to move.

 - Not sublet or lease any part of your unit.

 - Not be involved in drug-related or violent criminal activities.

 - Not allow anyone who is not a member of your household to use your address to receive mail, register vehicles, etc.